 Welcome to the Catawba Riverkeeper Foundation

-The Catawba River has been designated as one of America’s Most Endangered Rivers three times (#1 in 2008, as well as #5 in 2013 and #13 in 2000).
-In addition, the River's listing on the Top Ten Endangered Places in the Southeast (by the Southern Environment Law Center in 2010 and 2012), its listing as the 4th most stressed river in the United States (by the Union of Concerned Scientists in 2011) and recent fish advisories for unsafe levels of metals and PCBs highlight the need to do more to protect our water.
+The Catawba River has been designated as one of America’s Most Endangered Rivers three times (#1 in 2008, #5 in 2013 and #13 in 2000).
+The Southern Environmental Law Center in 2010 and 2012 listed it as a Top 10 Endangered Places in the Southeast.
+In 2011, Union of Concerned Scientists listed it as the 4th most stressed river in the U.S. from power plants.
+Recent fish advisories for unsafe levels of metals and PCBs highlight the need to do more to protect our water.
 We hope that you will look at the information on our website and help us protect our water.

 Of Interest to Catawba Riverkeeper Right Now!